Old Fashioned Banana Cake recipe from scratch.

-I add sliced bananas, with no sugar added, between the layers for a moist cake full of fresh, banana flavor and add frosting.
+I added sliced bananas, with no sugar added, between the layers for a moist cake full of fresh, banana flavor and added a delicious frosting which is optional.

 Add eggs, one at a time, beating on high speed after each egg until light and mixed well.